tm-hoangnguyen/Credit-Card-Attrition-Prediction/README.md

 ```

 The network will consist of Linear and ReLU layers for the classification tasks, with a Dropout layer for regularization to reduce overfitting.
 A Sigmoid layer is not necessary as we will use the BCEWithLogitsLoss loss function in the main loop; the optimizer used is Adam.
 After fine-tuning, a combination of a learning rate of 0.001 and a weight decay of 0.001 yields the highest and most stable training results.
 After running for 200 epochs, the accuracy achieved is 93.34%.

+Given this model, banks can apply it to:
+- Identify customer segments with high attrition risk and proactively target them with personalized retention strategies.
+- Analyze loyal customer segments to discover key drivers of retention, which can inform loyalty programs and targeted offerings.
+- Prioritize marketing and resource allocation by estimating the potential return on investment (ROI) from retaining different customer groups.